 Eyewitness identification is covered by various constitutional and evidentiary provisions.
-But as we'll see, protection in theory doesn't necessarily translate into protection in practice.
+But as we will see, protection in theory does not necessarily translate into protection in practice.

-Judges maintain discretion in important areas and they don't always exercise that discretion in favor of defendants.
+Judges maintain discretion in important areas and they do not always exercise that discretion in favor of defendants.

 The analysis consists of a two-part test that looks at system and estimator variables.

 First, the court determines whether the identification was unduly suggestive.
-If the court decides that the identification was not unduly suggestive, then the analysis ends from a constitutional standpoint.17
+If the court decides that the identification was not unduly suggestive, then the analysis ends from a constitutional standpoint.12

-Second, if the court decides that the identification was unduly suggestive, then the court looks at the totality of the circumstances to see whether the identification was nonetheless reliable.18 The court considers:
+Second, if the court decides that the identification was unduly suggestive, then the court looks at the totality of the circumstances to see whether the identification was nonetheless reliable.13 The court considers:

 - the opportunity of the witness to view the criminal at the time of the crime